 A single question might spark discussion about the products or even raise the urge for changes that you never thought you needed to implement.
 While it’s not a social media trend itself, it shows you a direction to follow.

 Let’s assume that you run a clothing brand.
-By building a community around your products, you encourage members to share their deliveries from your brand, and exchange feedback or advice.
+By building a community around your products, you encourage members to share their deliveries from your brand, and exchange feedback or advice – as the social psychology concept claims.

 But you can also use the community to help create new offerings.
 Your clients may talk about new products that you don’t currently offer (e.g. maxi dresses), and this presents a big opportunity for you to consider and apply.